 Raspberry Pi is a single-board computer developed by the Raspberry Pi Foundation in the UK.

-The Raspberry Pi Foundation is a UK charity that wants to promote computer science studies up and down the country and in developing economies.
+The foundation is a UK charity that wants to promote computer science studies up and down the country and in developing economies.

 To date, the organisation has launched four credit card-sized boards.
 The firmware on all of them is closed-source.
-All three generations of Raspberry Pi also feature a Broadcom system on a chip, which includes an ARM compatible CPU and a graphics processing unit.
+All three generations also feature a Broadcom system on a chip, which includes an ARM-compatible CPU and a graphics processing unit.